-Labour’s first Budget in 14 years was delivered on 30th October 24 by Chancellor Rachel Reeves in parliament.
+Labour’s first Budget in 14 years was delivered by Chancellor Rachel Reeves in parliament back in October, and as a result the Umbrella sector can expect some changes in 2025.

 - The rate of Employer NICs will increase by 1.2 percentage points from 13.8% to 15.0% from April 2025.